2042ed/2042ed.org/docs/blog/posts/newsletter/973-shall-we-play-a-game.md

 ---
-title: 973.
-Shall we play a game?
+title: "973.
+Shall we play a game?"
 date: 2023-10-29
 updated: 2023-10-30
 type: